justice-rage/programming-language-selector/README.md

 ## Description

-_This is a Programming Language Suggester webpage that asks individuals a series of questions about themselves and provides a programming language suggestion based on their answers._
+_This is my second independent project created during my time at the Epicodus bootcamp.
+The project is a Programming Language Suggester webpage that asks individuals a series of questions about themselves and provides a programming language they should explore based on their answers._

 ## Setup/Installation Requirements